dirkjenkinz/dwp-consent/README.md

 When invoked, dwp-cookie-consent looks for cookies beginning with 'DWP';
 If no DWP cookies are found, a pop-up is displayed.
 The pop-up explains our use of cookies and asks for permission to set cookies for advertising and analytic purposes.
-The default in each case is 'no'.
+The default in both theses cases is 'no'.
-Any positive reponses are recorded in a cookie and the popup disappears.
+Responses are recorded as true and force in cookie and the popup disappears.

 ----------------------------------

 The cookies are:
+    DWP_allow_essential_cookies
-    DWP_retention_date  (always set and used to indicate that the user has been informed and asked about our use of cookies) DWP_allow_advertising_cookies - set to true if permission to use advertising cookies is given DWP_allow_analytic_cookies - set to true if permission to use analytic cookies is given x
+    DWP_allow_advertising_cookies - set to true if permission to use advertising cookies is given DWP_allow_analytic_cookies - set to true if permission to use analytic cookies is given

 ----------------------------------

 The cookies expire after 28 days unless another retention period has been set.

 ----------------------------------

 NB:
  This is a prototype.